 - RAs shall complete all training programs required by University Housing.
-These training programs include but are not limited to: Fall training, Spring Training, and In-Service Education.
+These training programs include but are not limited to: Fall Training, Spring Training, and In-Service Education.

-* RAs may be expected to work through University holidays including, Fall Break, Thanksgiving, Winter Break, Spring Break, Mardi Gras and Easter.
+- RAs are required to report prior to other students arriving and stay after the residence halls close.
+RAs may be expected to work through University holidays including, Fall Break, Thanksgiving, Winter Break, Spring Break, Mardi Gras and Easter.

-- Employment required by or related to the RA's major course of study as approved by the AC and Assistant Director prior to accepting employment
+- Student teaching and internships as approved by the AC and Assistant Director of University Housing Employment required by or related to the RA's major course of study as approved by the AC and Assistant Director prior to accepting employment.

 - Off Campus employment after the RA has served at least one semester as an RA.
 Employment must be approved by the Area Coordinator and Assistant Director of Residential Life.
 Employment can not exceed 6 hours during the week.